Numbered Panda: Japan and Taiwan (2011-2014)

 An Arbor Security report found that Numbered Panda began a campaign against Japan and Taiwan using the Etumbot malware in 2011.
 Similar to the previously observed campaign, the attackers would use decoy files, such as PDF, Excel spreadsheets, or Word documents, as email attachments to gain access to victims' computers.
 Most of the documents observed were written in Traditional Chinese and usually pertained to Taiwanese government interests; several of the files related to upcoming conferences in Taiwan.
 Once the malicious file was downloaded and extracted by the victim, Etumbot uses a right-to-left override exploit to trick the victim to download the malware installer.
-According to Arbor Security, the "technique is a simple way for malware writers to disguise names of malicious files.
+According to Arbor Security, the "technique is a simple way for malware writers to disguise the names of malicious files.
 A hidden Unicode character in the filename will reverse the order of the characters that follow it, so that a .scr binary file appears to be a .xls document, for example."
 Once the malware is installed, it sends a request to a command-and-control server with a RC4 key to encrypt subsequent communication.
 As was with the Ixeshe malware, Numbered Panda used Base64 encoded characters to communicate from compromised computers to the command-and-control servers.
 Etumbot is able to determine if the target computer is using a proxy and will bypass the proxy settings to directly establish a connection.
 After communication is established, the malware will send an encrypted message from the infected computer to the server with the NetBIOS name of the victim's system, user name, IP address, and if the system is using a proxy.